-5. an economic policy based on national policies of accumulating silver and gold by ng markets with colonies and other countries through taxes and customs charges?
+5. s an economic policy based on national policies of accumulating silver and gold by ng markets with colonies and other countries through taxes and customs charges?

 a.
 Capitalism

 b.
 Communism

 c.
 Mercantilism

 d.
 Mutualism

-6. Who was the leading theorist on the development of socialism?
+6. the leading theorist on the development of socialism?

 a.
 Karl Marx

 b.
 Alex Inkeles

 c. Émile Durkheim

 d.
 Adam Smith

 7. of socialism now carried on by Cuba is a form of socialism.

-a. centrally planned
+centrally planned

 b. market

-c. utopian
+C. utopian

 d. zero-sum

-8. Which co ountry serves as an example of convergence?
+8. ountry serves as an example of convergence?

-a.
 Singapore

-b.
 North Korea

-c.
 England

 d.
 Canada

-12.2 .
-Work in a Canada
+12. 2.
+Work in ı Canada

-9. Which is evidence that the Canadian workforce is largely a meritocracy?
+9. evidence that the Canadian workforce is largely a meritocracy?

 Job opportunities are increasing for highly skilled jobs.

-b.
 Job opportunities are decreasing for mid-level jobs.

-C. Highly skilled jobs pay better than low-skill jobs.
+Highly skilled jobs pay better than low-skill jobs.

 d.
 Women tend to make less than men do for the same job.

-- 10. If someone does not earn enough money to pay for the essentials of life he or she is said to be poor.
+- 10. If someone does not earn enough money to pay for the essentials of life he or she is said to be \\\\ poor.

 - a. absolutely

 - b. essentially

 - c. really

 - d. working

 - 11. About what percentage of the workforce in Canada are legal immigrants?

 - a.
 Less than 1%

 - b.
 1%

 - c.
 20%

 - d.
 66%